The Pacific Theater Island Hopping Campaigns: How the Allies Leapfrogged to Victory

 Air Superiority and Technology

-Technological advancements improved aircraft performance and capabilities.
+Technological innovations improved aircraft performance and capacity.

 Amphibious Landings and Ground Assault